bioinformatics-ca/IDE_2021/module4/README.md

 ---

+## Step 4: Compare predicted dates of common ancestors

+Time trees place the leafs of the tree at the collection date for each collected sample and predicts the dates for internal nodes (representing hypothetical ancestors).
+We can compare our tree (scaled by time) with **Figure 5** from the study (an excerpt seen below):

+![fig5.png][]

+This figure shows a time-scaled tree (dates are shown on the x-axis) and uses this information to infer the lag time (difference between the time of the common ancestor to this clade and the first collected sample).

+To compare this figure to our tree, we can search for the listed lineage (`UK5098`) and zoom into this clade.

+![search-by-lineage.png][]

+To view sample collection dates you can hover over the particular sample:

+![view-dates.png][]

+Compare this to our predicted date of the most recent common ancestor to all of `UK5098`.
+How does this compare to the **Figure 5** above?

+*Note: Our data may not look exactly the same as the figure.
+We used slightly different software and methods from that of the paper.*

+---

 <a name="end"></a>
 # 6. End of lab

 You've made it to the end of the lab.
 Awesome job.
-If you find you have some extra time, you can explore the data in Auspice further.
-For example, perhaps try colouring by `cog_lineage` (Pangolin lineage).
+If you find you have some extra time, you can explore the data in Auspice further and perhaps compare the tree we have generated to the figures from the study ([Figure 4](https://www.nature.com/articles/s41564-020-00838-z/figures/4) or [Figure 5](https://www.nature.com/articles/s41564-020-00838-z/figures/5)).

 [Augur]: https://docs.nextstrain.org/projects/augur/en/stable/index.html